 Following a re-inspection it appears that the necessary work has not yet been completed.
-If there is a genuine reason for the work not being completed it would be appreciated if you would contact the council as soon as possible.
-Alternatively, please arrange to have the work completed by [inset date -2 weeks from the date of writing the letter].
+If there is a genuine reason for the work not being completed it would be appreciated if you could contact the council as soon as possible.
+Alternatively, please arrange to have the work completed within the next two weeks.